ElinaFF/PICO/installation.md

 We recommend using pyenv as a python version manager if you happen to use or developp multiple projects with potential(probably) different versions of python.
 With pyenv a user can declare a local version of python per project directory.
 This version will be taken into account automatically by venv when creating the virtual enironment.

 ### Pyenv
-It is not an obligation to use pyenv (or a Python versions manager), but it might prevent things from breaking in the future.
+It is not an obligation to use pyenv (or a Python versions manager), but it might prevent things from breaking in the future and it is good practice.

 ##### To install